-I completed a BS in Communication, Teaching, & Training at the University of Utah.
-I also completed Marie Forleo's B-School and Ryan Deiss's Content Marketer Certification.
-I trained in World Class Customer Service at DisneyWorld, the Winter Olympics, and the Tony-Award Winning Utah Shakespearean Festival.
+The Professional Deets - Completed a BS in Communication, Teaching, & Training at the University of Utah.
+Completed Marie Forleo's B-School and Ryan Deiss's Content Marketer Certification.
+Trained in World Class Customer Service at DisneyWorld, the Winter Olympics, and the Tony-Award Winning Utah Shakespearean Festival.

-I've spent over two decades organizing and managing offices, marketing strategies, hiring & onboarding structures, and SOPs/systems for Non-Profits, Start-Ups, and Staffing Agencies.
+Two decades of organizing and managing offices, implementing marketing strategies, hiring & onboarding structures, and SOPs/systems for Non-Profits, Start-Ups, and Staffing Agencies.

-My best practices, coaching methods, and strategic shortcuts were developed both from my professional experience and managing volunteer teams in the world of community theatre, where low budgets and limited resources require creative and inventive solutions.
+Best practices, coaching methods, and strategic shortcuts were developed both from professional experience and managing volunteer teams in the world of community theatre, where low budgets and limited resources require creative and inventive solutions.